xythobuz/lars/README.md

     make -Cbuild -j4

-Flash as usual using the mass storage bootloader (hold BOOTSEL while pluggin in the Pico).
+For the first time, flash as usual using the mass storage bootloader (hold BOOTSEL while pluggin in the Pico).
+After the firmware has been flashed once you can just use the included `flash.sh` to avoid having to hold the button.
+Use `debug.sh` to open a serial console via USB.

 ## Hardware Connections